tomdtd/ENSAI-2A-projet-info-Albane-Tom-Neville-Floraline/README.md

-# ENSAI-2A-projet-info-template
+# ENSAI-2A-projet-info-Albane-Tom-Neville-Floraline

-Template for the poker application.
+Recommendations for the poker application.

 This very simple application includes a few elements that may help with our info 2A project: